optilude/corejet.testrunner/README.txt

     ...

     [test]
-    recipe = corejet.testrunner
+    recipe = corejet.recipe.testrunner
     eggs =
         my.package
     defaults = ['--auto-color', '--auto-progress']

-The recipe accepts the same options as `zc.recipe.testrunner`_, so look at its documentation for details.
+The recipe (`corejet.recipe.testrunner`_) accepts the same options as `zc.recipe.testrunner`_, so look at its documentation for details.

 When buildout is run, you should have a script in ``bin/test`` and a directory ``parts/test``.